splunk-soar-connectors/phantom/release_notes/unreleased.md

 **Unreleased**
-* Added pagination and results per page for 'find artifacts' action [PAPP-34742]
+* Added pagination and updated default number of results returned to 10 artifacts for 'find artifacts' action [PAPP-34742]